acenet-arc/ACENET_Summer_School_Dask/_episodes/delayed.md

 ~~~
 {: .output}

 Ah that's better it is now down to 2s from our original 3s.
-To help us understand what Dask is doing we can use the `visualize` `delayed` object member function which creates a visualization of the graph Dask uses for our tasks.
+To help us understand what Dask is doing we can use the member function `visualize` of the `Delayed` object which creates a visualization of the graph Dask created for our tasks.

 ~~~
 ...